spirom/LearningSpark/README.md

 * Keep working on the Java examples
 * Add Python and R as well (this is _really_ unlikely)

+**Spark 2.2.0 note:** Now that support for Java 7 has been dropped, these "old-fashioned" Java examples are of dubious value, and I'll probably delete them soon in favor of the separate Java/Maven project mentioned below.
+I've completely stopped working on them, so I can focus on the Scala and Java 8 examples.

-If you are using Java 8 or later, you may be interested in the new [learning-spark-with-java](https://github.com/spirom/learning-spark-with-java) project based completely on Java 8 and Maven.
+**If you are using Java 8 or later, you may be interested in the new [learning-spark-with-java](https://github.com/spirom/learning-spark-with-java) project based completely on Java 8 and Maven.**

 | Package | What's Illustrated    |
 |---------|-----------------------|